-We’re sure it’s not news to you that shifting from a dieting mentality to one of flexibility and moderation after WLS is an important transition to feel truly at peace with food.
+We’re sure it’s not news to you that shifting from a dieting mentality to one of flexibility and moderation after bariatric surgery is key to finding peace with food.

 But making the shift out of a dieters world is HARD!